magarena/magarena/release/README.txt

 melvin
 ShawnieBoy

-- card names in log/stack are now interactive, mouse over to highlight card location or click to view full size image.
+- card names in log/stack are now interactive, mouse over to highlight card location or click to view full size image

-- choose one of four styles for the log/stack messages.
+- choose one of four styles for the log/stack messages

-- replaced clunky two-click log/stack popup menu with single click icon bar.
+- replaced clunky two-click log/stack popup menu with single click icon bar

-- restore last selected view (basic/advanced) when opening log file screen.
+- restore last selected view (basic/advanced) when opening log file screen

-- display alert at startup if current JRE is less than 1.8. (see issue #429).
+- display alert at startup if current JRE is less than 1.8
-- clean/optimize splash image (fixes #439).

 - fixed the following bugs:
-    move adding of target indicator into personalize method, put it before the final period. fixes #442
+  * libpng warning: iCCP: known incorrect sRGB profile (issue #439).
+  * target indicator should appear before before period instead of after it (issue #442)

 - added the following cards:
+Embermaw Hellion, Unholy Hunger

 Release 1.65 (August 30, 2015)
 ============